EvaGostiuk/MAT4376-project-4-team-3/Algorithms/README.md

 ## Algorithms Used to Detect Outliers/Anomalous Datapoints

 Using at least 4 anomaly detection algorithms seen in class, identify anomalous observations in the dataset.
-The outliers identified in each anomaly detection algorithm is based on the unique "X" value assigned to each unit in the subset.
+The outliers identified in each anomaly detection algorithm are based on the unique "X" value assigned to each unit in the subset.

 ### Principle Component Analysis (PCA)